 George Michael gave the entire profits from his single “Last Christmas” to Band Aid.

 Every year at around this time, the radio stations start to play Christmas music.
 This also gives me an excuse to listen to “Do They Know It’s Christmas Time?” one of my favorite songs – it’s one of my favorite songs, not just a favorite Christmas song.
-A few years ago, for a National History Day project, I had written about the Irish singer Bob Geldof, and the work he did in the 1980s for famine relief in Africa.
+Last year as an 8th grader, for a National History Day project, I had written about the Irish singer Bob Geldof, and the work he did in the 1980s for famine relief in Africa.
 Writing about Geldof, discovering the 80s music, the involvement of the music industry in charity, the famine in Africa, the BBC reporting of the famine, Band Aid, Live Aid, and their legacy – I learnt more from this project than I ever expected to.
 As I was hearing the song, I decided to write about it some more as I really enjoyed that project.

 The BBC Documentary: A Watershed Moment for News Reporting